-View our 2020 Proxy Statement and the EHSS Committee Charter for more information.
-The Board and the Company's Senior Leadership Team review the EHSS Committee's recommendations in order to develop new companywide policies, initiatives, targets and goals.
-A team of employees, overseen by a Senior Vice President of Regulatory and Public Affairs, manages sustainability initiatives on a day-to-day basis.
+View our 2021 Proxy Statement (pg.
+24) and the EHSS Committee Charter for more information.
+The Board and the company's Senior Leadership Team review the EHSS Committee's recommendations in order to develop new companywide policies, initiatives, targets and goals.
+A team of employees, overseen by a Senior Vice President of Regulatory and Public Affairs, manages sustainability initiatives on a day-to-day basis and communicates up and down the organizational structure about sustainability topics.

-The Mosaic Company Senior Leadership Team (SLT), led by our President and Chief Executive Officer, is primarily responsible for managing profit and loss and delivering growth.
+The Mosaic Company Senior Leadership Team (SLT), led by our President and Chief Executive Officer, is primarily responsible for managing profit and loss, capital deployment, and delivering growth.
 Implementation and delivery of Mosaic's business strategy and plan are monitored by SLT members.
 The SLT is supported in matters of sustainability by leading vice president- and director-level employees who are accountable for ensuring the goals are achieved through site-specific, business segment and companywide implementation.